pesos/members-list/members-list.md

 **Name**: Chetan Athni
 **SRN**:  PES1201800468
 **Link to Profile**: [chetanathni](https://github.com/chetanathni)
 **About Me**: Just another ECE kid trying to find my calling in the world of computer science!
-Primarily interested in the fields of Cloud Computing, IoT and Parallel Systems.<br/> On a lighter & totally unrelated note, here's a controversial opinion: The Office >>> Friends xD
+Primarily interested in the fields of Cloud Computing, IoT and Parallel Systems.
+On a lighter & totally unrelated note, here's a controversial opinion: The Office >>> Friends xD